supertwist/fundamentals/Andrew-AI-clone-notes.md

 - Andrew Kastner's Zoo-s1-full.mp4 = audio only
 - Week 02 Demonstration.mp4 = audio only
 - Week 05 Demonstration.mp4 = audio only
-- P1210614_Trim.mov = audio and video *Andrew sent me this a month ago or so when we first discussed.*
+- P1210614_Trim.mov = audio and video *Andrew sent me this a month ago or so when we first discussed.* Of the four clips I have, it's the only one with video.
+BUT, it's statatic - just a talking head with no gestures.
+It's very stiff and stilted.
+The other videos have great audio of Andrew speaking more expressively, bit no video of him to match.

 We'll be working from sub-optimal source material.
 Typically a clone is made from a subject in a studio situation: well-lit, good audio, possibly green screen.
 We might be able to doctor the one video file I have of Andrew talking using Premiere to drop out the background, enhance the image and audio quality, and add pauses between sentences.

-- [Background reoval via Adobe Express](https://www.adobe.com/express/feature/ai/video/remove-background) This may be a good preliminary approach.
+- [Background removal via Adobe Express](https://www.adobe.com/express/feature/ai/video/remove-background) This may be a good preliminary approach.
 - [General Premiere background removal](https://democreator.wondershare.com/video-editor/remove-background-premiere-pro.html)
 - [firefly extend feature](https://www.youtube.com/watch?v=IpV8y9VknX0) Maybe for adding pauses between sentences.